kojodoc/kojodoc.github.io/tutorials-index.md

 * [Explorations with Kojo, Level-3](tutorials/lessons-level3/index.html).

 ## Structured Lesson Plans
+* [Explorations with Kojo, Level-1 (Ebook)](https://pantlalit.gumroad.com/l/kojo-lessons-level1) -- Drawing with turtle graphics.
 To get a copy of any of the following books, send a one line email to `ebook@kogics.net`.
-* Explorations with Kojo, Level-1 [PDF] -- Drawing with turtle graphics.
 * Explorations with Kojo, Level-2 [PDF] -- Richer drawing and generative art with functional picture graphics.
 * Explorations with Kojo, Level-3 [PDF] -- Functional animations, data modeling, OO-simulations, and generative music.